Monte Paschi outsources back-office ops, 1,100 jobs

-MILAN (Reuters) - Banca Monte dei Paschi di Siena (BMPS.MI) has reached an agreement to outsource its back-office operations and move 1,100 workers to a joint venture between Italian company Bassilichi and consultancy Accenture (ACN.N), it said on Friday.
+MILAN, Nov 29 (Reuters) - Banca Monte dei Paschi di Siena has reached an agreement to outsource its back-office operations and move 1,100 workers to a joint venture between Italian company Bassilichi and consultancy Accenture, it said on Friday.

 The deal, which had been expected after months of negotiations, is part of a tough restructuring plan for the troubled Italian lender, which is cutting 8,000 jobs and shutting 550 branches.